hackalog/easydata/docs/index.md

 * a containerization solution, or
 * a prescribed data format.

-## Origins
-EasyData started life as an [opinionated fork](opinions.md) of the [cookiecutter-datascience] project.
-Easydata has evolved considerably since then with a specific focus on enabling overall team efficiency by improving collaboration and reproducibility.
-We owe that project a great debt for the work they have done in creating a flexible but highly useful project template.

 ## Contributing

-The EasyData project is opinionated, but not afraid to be wrong.
+The Easydata project is opinionated, but not afraid to be wrong.
 Best practices change, tools evolve, and lessons are learned. **The goal of this project is to make it easier to start, structure, and share your data science work.** [Pull requests](https://github.com/hackalog/cookiecutter-easydata/pulls) and [filing issues](https://github.com/hackalog/cookiecutter-easydata/issues) is encouraged.
 We'd love to hear what works for you, and what doesn't.

 If you use the Cookiecutter Easydata Project, link back to this page.

 ## Links to related projects and references

-This project started as a fork of the [cookiecutter-datascience] project, so we owe them a huge debt.
+Easydata started life as an [opinionated fork](opinions.md) of the [cookiecutter-datascience] project.
+Easydata has evolved considerably since then with a specific focus on enabling overall team efficiency by improving collaboration and reproducibility.
+We owe the cookiecutter-datascience project a great debt for the work they have done in creating a flexible but highly useful project template.

 [cookiecutter-datascience]: https://github.com/drivendata/cookiecutter-data-science/